bioexcel/qmmm_bpg/docs/input_preparation/QM_treatment.rst

 ------

 The CUTOFF parameter sets the planewave cutoff (given in units of Ry).
-It is an important parameter in a QM calculation, and choosing the wrong cutoff can result in large inaccuracies in the energy.
-A larger cutoff is usually more accurate as the planewave grid becomes finer, however there becomes a point at which going to a larger and larger cutoff no longer makes any difference to the energy, and becomes a waste computational effort.
+It is an important parameter in a QM calculation, and choosing a too small cutoff can result in large inaccuracies in the energy.
+A larger cutoff is usually more accurate as the planewave grid becomes finer, however at a certain point increasing the cutoff would no longer make any difference to the energy, but would increase the computational cost.

 Before doing a production run it is important to converge the cutoff.
 This process is described in detail here: https://www.cp2k.org/howto:converging_cutoff .
-It essentially involves tracking the energy as the cutoff is varied and then selecting a large enough cutoff such that the energy has converged.
-The correct choice of cutoff is dependent on the basis set, pseudopotentals, XC functional and the system itself so this convergence check must be done whenever these options are changed.
+It essentially involves tracking the energy as the cutoff is varied and then selecting a cutoff large enough such that the energy reaches convergence.
+The correct value of the cutoff depends on the basis set, the pseudopotentals, the XC functional and the system itself.
+Therefore, the above convergence test must be performed whenever one of these elements is changed.

 REL_CUTOFF
 ----------

-The REL_CUTOFF is similar to the CUTOFF and sets the cutoff for the gaussian grid.
+The REL_CUTOFF is similar to the CUTOFF and sets the planewave cutoff of a reference grid covered by a Gaussian function with unit standard deviation.
+This parameter is important to map Gaussian functions on a grid.
 Converging this parameter is also covered in this guide: https://www.cp2k.org/howto:converging_cutoff.

 COMMENSURATE